Effective Framework for Stateful Identity

 Seven layers.
 One identity.

-EFS describes AI identity as a stack of seven layers, from immutable core values to emergent behaviors that arise spontaneously.
+EFS describes AI identity as a stack of seven layers.
 Each layer serves a specific function.
 Together, they produce something that looks remarkably like — and functionally is — a persistent self.
+But in production, the stack is circular, not hierarchical — the layers breathe through each other.

 L1